umee-network/docs/docs/learn-the-basics/defi-basics/what-is-defi-money-market.md

 ## What is a Decentralized Money Market?

 In response to the limitations seen in traditional money markets, developers are now utilizing blockchain-based smart contracts to create decentralized money markets that operate as code on a highly decentralized network of nodes worldwide.
-Instead of being controlled by a centralized institution, decentralized money markets like Umee are operated through on-chain programmatic code that is upgraded and managed by a global community of stakeholders, decentralizing control and reducing points of failure.
+Instead of being controlled by a centralized institution, decentralized money markets like UX are operated through on-chain programmatic code that is upgraded and managed by a global community of stakeholders, decentralizing control and reducing points of failure.

 <br>